-- Look for another company listed on the "Supply" section of your ComEd bill, on pages 1 and 2.
-On page 2, you should be able to see the per kilowatt-hour price you're paying. - Call the alternative supplier to end an offer.
+- Look for another company listed on the "Supply" section of your Ameren bill.
+You should be able to see the per kilowatt-hour price you're paying with that supplier. - Call the alternative supplier to end an offer.
 The name and number of the company should be listed on your electric bill.
 If you think you were fraudulently signed up, tell the supplier you want a refund. - If you don't like the supplier's response, file a complaint with CUB, at 1-800-669-5556.